4 options to enjoy with the family

 They are also a good way to mental exercise since it helps memory, promotes visual reasoning and spatial, increases IQ, attention span, problem-solving ability, and It reduces stress.

 To give a twist to the common of each game you can choose to implement challenges to be met by the losers and some prizes not so ordinary for those who win.
-Announcing the dynamics and variations of each game at the start will make each session or game competitiveness flow to the max.
+Announcing the dynamics and variations of each game at the beginning will cause that in each session or game the competitiveness flow to the max.

 Holiday in Guayaquil: A familiar and inexpensive route